nvnklk/bag-of-words/BagOfWords/README.md

  	-stopWordsFile <arg>      	Stop words file -termChunkChars <arg>     	Chunk characters eg. ";,_:"
- 	-ignoreSpecialChars <arg> 	Special characters to ignore eg. "_$" -useStemming              	Stem the words extracted -useWeight                	Use weights for words -printVocabulary		  	Print the vocabulary to a file 'voc.txt' -hashTerms	<arg>		  	Hash the term if its length exceeds <arg>
+ 	-ignoreSpecialChars <arg> 	Special characters to ignore eg. "_$" -noStemming              	Do not stem the terms -useWeight                	Use weights for words -printVocabulary		  	Print the vocabulary to a file 'voc.txt' -hashTerms	<arg>		  	Hash the term if its length exceeds <arg>